hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 * Non existing keys does not produce entries in the result.
 * Value entries that are `undef` does not produce entries in the result.
 * Fewer than 1 argument generates an error.
+* Note that the order of hash entries is undefined.

 Examples: